9yz/bridge-scripts/README.md

 5. Right click > Paste Property OR Tools > Paste Property.
 You have the option of Overwriting the existing values or Appending, which appends Keywords but overwrites other fields.

 ### textSubstitutions
 Inspired by the PhotoMechanic's code replacements feature, this lets you designate special codes to be replaced by any kind of text!
 For example, typing `[[tTime]]` in the description of an image then running this tool will replace it with the timestamp the photo was created. `[[mFileName]]` will be replaced with the file's name.
-In addition to nearly 2 dozen special codes that retrieve the file's metadata, you can also create your own substitutions.
+In addition to nearly 50 special codes that retrieve the file's metadata, you can also create your own substitutions.

 Text Substiutions currently work in these metadata fields:
 - City, State, Country, Sublocation